biotaphy/tutorials/_sphinx_config/tutorial/w8_build_pam.rst

 min_presence, and  max_presence parameters also detailed in the Script parameter file.

-If you want to define different values for computing different layers, you can create a matrix from each set of layers that share parameters (each matrix created with a different configuration file containing different parameters and the same grid), then aggregate the matrices in another step.
+If you want to define different values for computing each layer, you can create a matrix from each set of layers that share parameters (each matrix created with a different configuration file containing different parameters and the same grid), then aggregate the matrices in another step.